 New Semester, New You

 So, at the holiday parties you convinced your extended family that “school’s going great!” while successfully avoiding eye contact with your parents who know your GPA was lower than what they expected.
+Could you have a new semester, new you?
 You felt a little guilty, but were able to convince yourself that you’ll just “do better” this next semester.
 That’s one of the best parts about college: every few months you get to completely reset!
 Especially after winter vacation, you’ll feel ready to get back to the dorm.
 While it’s always easier said than done, I have complete confidence you’ll feel more accomplished with the following tips.
 New semester, new you.

 Give A S**t Before Mid Terms

 The same thing happens to almost every college student across America: they show up to class thinking that falling asleep for only the 2nd half of the lecture still means they’re absorbing information and then they panic when midterms (or worse, finals) come around and they realize they need an impossible 110% to even consider getting a passing grade.
 How did this happen?
 With the numerous options of social activities taking your academic time, the small things you’ve sacrificed begin to add up.
 Sometimes we forget just how weighted small assignments, weekly quizzes, or essential homework assignments, when there aren’t many of them.
 But those are the easiest ways to not only rack up a good grade prior to the big tests, and surprise, surprise, they usually help you learn what will be on the midterm and final.
 In short, pay attention early, and thank yourself later.